anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

     - auto-label entire or parts of a dataset using [weak supervision](#weak-supervision)
     - focus labeling efforts on long tail of edge cases over time

-> Check out the [data-centric AI lesson](data-centric-ai.md){:target="_blank"} to learn more about the nuances of how labeling plays a crucial part of the data-driven development process.

 ## Labeling

 Based on our findings from [EDA](exploratory-data-analysis.md){:target="_blank"}, we're going to apply several constraints for labeling our data: